 Shue went on to appear in the two sequels of the hit sci-fi comedy Back to the Future in 1989 and 1990.
 Soon after her career slowed down until landing her breakthrough dramatic role in 1995's Leaving Las Vegas.
 She played a hooker named Sera who becomes involved with an alcoholic played by Nicolas Cage in the critically acclaimed drama.
 Shue told Entertainment Weekly that she "got lucky" when she landed this part.
 "If you're not a star, you usually don't even get to read for a role this complex and beautiful, let alone get it."

 In 2007, Shue brought a personal story to the big screen.
 She and her brother Andrew, a former actor who found fame as a cast member of the popular 1990s TV drama Melrose Place, produced the independent film Gracie.
 The movie follows a young girl who loses her older brother in a car accident.
 She then sets her sights on taking his place on their school's soccer team.
-Both Elisabeth and Andrew also acted in the film, which was based in part on their late brother William.
-The director was Elisabeth's husband Davis Guggenheim, and her brother John was a co-producer.
+Both Shue and Andrew acted in the film, which was based in part on their late brother William.
+The director was Shue's husband Davis Guggenheim, and her brother John was a co-producer.

 After this deeply personal film, Shue chose an interesting mix of projects.
 She played a version of herself in the 2008 offbeat comedy Hamlet 2 and starred in the 2010 horror flick Piranha 3D.
 In 2011, Shue tried her luck on the small screen.
 She joined the cast of long-running TV crime drama CSI as Julie Finlay.
 She stayed with the crime drama until its cancellation in 2015.
 She also starred in the 2019 show The Boys.

-Shue has been married to producer and director Davis Guggenheim since 1994.
+Shue has been married to producer and director Guggenheim since 1994.
 The couple has three children, Miles, Stella and Agnes.
 In addition to acting, Shue is a devoted tennis player.
 She is also a graduate of Harvard University, having studied there off and on again until she officially earned her bachelor's degree in political science in 2000.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!